|JOB CODE:||151605 |

-Provides technical assistance to other telecommunications personnel in the performance of their duties.
+Provides technical assistance to telecommunications personnel in the performance of their duties.

-Checks power output, frequency and deviation of transmitters and mobile stations for compliance with FCC regulations; isolates defects and replaces defective parts; repairs public address systems and other minor electrical and electronic systems.
+Checks power output, frequency, and deviation of transmitters and mobile stations for compliance with Federal Communications Commission regulations; isolates defects and replaces defective parts; repairs public address systems and other minor electrical and electronic systems.